 In one of Mad Men’s most famous scenes, Don Draper pitches an idea for an ad about ketchup: there is no product, just the tagline “Pass the Heinz”.
-In 2017, Heinz turned this fictitious campaign into a reality, creating three printed posters of classic American food (fries, burgers and steaks), without the picture of the product, the familiar colours of the brand, or anything else that could remind to anyone what the ad was really about.
-Anything except for the phrase “Pass the Heinz”.
+In 2017, Heinz turned this fictitious campaign into a reality, creating three printed posters of classic American food (fries, burgers and steaks) with the same tagline.

 If only virality was possible.
 In 2012, Yahoo researchers studying the spread of millions of online messages found that more than 90 percent of the messages didn’t diffuse at all.
 A tiny percentage was shared more than seven times, but nothing really went fully viral.
 The hard truth is that to reach lots of people, you have to actually reach them all at once (think Superbowl).